markjprice/web-dev-net9/README.md

 **Appendix and online chapter**
 - [Appendix, Answers to the Test Your Knowledge Questions](docs/B31470_Appendix.pdf).

-# Code solution for Visual Studio, VS Code, and Rider
+# Code solutions for Visual Studio, VS Code, and Rider

-Visual Studio, VS Code + C# Dev Kit, and JetBrains Rider can use the same code solution files and projects for each chapter, found here: [/code](/code).
+Visual Studio, VS Code + C# Dev Kit, and JetBrains Rider can use the same code solution file and projects.

-To use the solution file with VS Code, install the **C# Dev Kit** extension, then in VS Code, open the *folder* that contains a `.sln` solution file and wait for the **SOLUTION EXPLORER** pane to appear in the **EXPLORER**.
+To use the solution file with VS Code:
+1. Install the **C# Dev Kit** extension.
+2. In VS Code, open the *folder* that contains a `.sln` solution file.
+3. Wait for the **SOLUTION EXPLORER** pane to appear in the **EXPLORER**.

-> **Warning!** If you use both Visual Studio and VS Code to open a solution, be aware that the build process can conflict.
+> **Warning!** If you use multiple code editors to open the same solution, be aware that the build process can conflict.
 This is because Visual Studio has its own non-standard build server that is different from the standard build server used by .NET SDK CLI.
 My recommendation is to only have a solution open in one code editor at any time.

-You can also clean the solutions between opening in different code editors.
+You can "clean" a solution between opening it in different code editors, either using the `dotnet clean` command or manually.
 For example, after closing the solution in one code editor, I often delete the `bin` and `obj` folders before then opening in a different code editor.

 # Online content